SaifAqqad/AHK_MicMute/README.md

 3. Based on your choice, you will either need to setup both hotkeys or just one of them.

-   - Click on 'Record' then press the key(s) you want (press without holding them).
+   - Click on 'Record' then press the key(s) you want.
    - Turn on 'Wildcard' if you want the hotkey to be fired even if extra modifiers/keys are held down.
    - Turn on 'Passthrough' if you don't want the key's native function to be blocked/hidden from the system.
    - Turn off "Neutral modifiers" if you want to specify which key of the modifier pair to use (i.e. `Left Alt` or `Right Alt` instead of `Alt`) .